Upload Sketch for BiBoard

 We keep updating the codes as an open-source project.
 You can star and follow our GitHub repository to get the newest features and bug fixes.
 You can also share your codes with worldwide OpenCatEsp32 users.

-• Download the OpenCatEsp32 repository from GitHub: https://github.com/PetoiCamp/OpenCatEsp32.It’s better if you utilize GitHub’s version control feature.
+Download the OpenCatEsp32 repository from GitHub repository: https://github.com/PetoiCamp/OpenCatEsp32 We suggest you utilize GitHub’s version control feature.
 Otherwise, make sure you download the WHOLE OpenCatEsp32 FOLDER every time.
 All the codes have to be the same version to work together.

-• If you download the Zip file of the codes, you will get an OpenCatEsp32-main folder after unzipping.
-You need to rename it to OpenCatEsp32 before opening the OpenCatEsp32.ino, so that the two names match.
+If you download the Zip file of the codes, you will get an OpenCatEsp32-main folder after unzipping.
+Please rename it to OpenCatEsp32 before opening the OpenCatEsp32.ino, so that the two names match.

 No matter where you save the folder, the file structure should be: